isomerpages/csa-sicw1/_media/Media Accreditation.md

 * With a format and quality that fulfil the criteria of the organiser.
 * With a sizeable following and sphere of influence, areas of interest and quality that fulfil the criteria of the organiser.

 iii.
 Internal company publications cannot be accredited as media.
 However, at the sole discretion of the organiser, and where the quality and circulation criteria justify the organiser’s consideration, such publications may be eligible for accreditation on a case-by-case basis.
 <br><br>iv.
 Under no circumstance will advertising and public relations agencies (or similar companies and organisations) be accredited as media, nor will the organiser issue any media accreditation to representatives (press officers or otherwise) of sponsors, suppliers, and exhibitors.
 <br><br>v.
 It should be noted that no double accreditation is allowed (e.g., as media and as delegate).

 **2. Criteria for Accreditation**

-i.
+i. i.
 Applications **MUST** be made online.
 Accreditation will only be granted upon presentation of valid press credentials including:
 * Completed online accreditation application form.
-* Photocopy or a scanned copy of the Press Accreditation Card (for Singapore-based media) issued by the Ministry of Communications and Information **OR** official national press card(s) of the representative who will be covering SICW 2024 **OR** letter of assignment on the official letterhead of a media organisation signed by the Publisher, Assignment Editor, Editor-in-chief or Bureau Chief, specifying the name and functional title of the journalist, and stating their role at SICW 2024, **OR** links to three (3) most recently published posts (500 words or more) relating to the relevant areas of interest of the events.
+* Photocopy or a scanned copy of the Press Accreditation Card (for Singapore-based media) issued by the Ministry of Digital Development and Information (MDDI) **OR** official national press card(s) of the representative who will be covering SICW 2024 **OR** letter of assignment on the official letterhead of a media organisation signed by the Publisher, Assignment Editor, Editor-in-chief or Bureau Chief, specifying the name and functional title of the journalist, and stating their role at SICW 2024, **OR** links to three (3) most recently published posts (500 words or more) relating to the relevant areas of interest of the events.
 * Professional blogs must be active in the most recent six (6) months, with a minimum of one (1) published post per month relating to the relevant areas of interest of the events.
 * Information on the media outlet (such as website, circulation, readership/viewership, frequency, etc.) (only to be supplied on request).
 * An original copy of the publication (only to be supplied on request).